-Head of Journalism, Fiona West lecturers in Foundations of News, Reporting on Government and Institutions, and works as an editor for Hatch, Macleay's student website.
+Head of Journalism, Fiona West lectures in Foundations of News and works as an editor for Hatch, Macleay's student website.

 These days Fiona is the director of her own journalism company, Keen Eye Communications, which provides writing, editing and social media services to corporate clients.

 Give us a quick run down on your background?

 I've been a journalist for 25 years, mainly in print, working for newspapers, magazines and websites as a writer, sub-editor and editor.
 I have been teaching at Macleay for almost a decade and also run my own freelance journalism company, Keen Eye Communications.

 I started as a copygirl for News Limited, Sydney, before undertaking a traditional newspaper cadetship.

 What is the biggest difference in the industry since you were at university?

 Too much to mention, mostly due to the digital revolution.
 When I started, the busy, smoke-filled newsrooms produced copy for the next day's black and white newspapers.
 We didn't have the internet or mobile phones.
 The photographers used film and produced their work in darkrooms.
 We visited libraries and read books to do our research.
 But the journalism, at its core, remains the same.